LXineOpensource/OpiaOS/README.md

 Commit those changes by doing git commit -m "Added <your-name> to contributors list “-m” tells git that you are committing the changes with a message to tell people what the commit is about.

 Push those changes to the forked repository on Github via: git push origin <your-branch-name> replacing “<your-branch-name> with the name of the branch you created earlier.

+# How it works

+OpiaOS functions thanks to Cosmos Kit that we mentioned earlier and is based on a monolithic kernel programmed in Visual C#.